 Textual analysis in literature

 Textual analysis has been known to be a fundamental method in literary studies.
-All text in this field should be thoroughly analyzed, such as novels, poems, or plays (learn about the rise of English novel).
+All text in this field should be thoroughly analyzed, such as novels, poems, or plays.

 Since it is literary writing, this type of text analysis emphasizes intentionally constructed text elements, for instance, in the narrative perspective of a novel, a rhyme, or an estimate in the poem.